DeveloperMindset123/MiniTwitterProject/README.md

     - the `jsonString` is saved to the files
     - in order for the function to work, `posts.json` **must exist**

+## How the DB Works
+In order to access a database, we set up a server first with `express` and our database with `mongodb`.
+The only reason we're using mongodb is because it looks nice on my resume.

 # Desc